rzhou10/rzhou10/README.md

 ### Hi there 👋

 Hello!
 I'm currently working as a developer at Shoppable.com.
-When I'm not coding I'm usually listening to music or chess.
+When I'm not coding I'm usually listening to music or playing chess.

 ![Renjie's github stats](https://github-readme-stats.vercel.app/api?username=rzhou10&theme=dark&show_icons=true)